PROJECT: “Sea Shapes” 2026

 “Sea Shapes” is an extension of my sculptural exploration begun a few years ago with my “Land Shapes” series where I focus on creating biomorphic objects and expressing them in three-dimensional space.
 I reference forms, textures and colors from a myriad selection of sources and mix them up to create abstractions that bear the residue of sometimes quite disparate organic elements.

 In my current sculptures I am taking my experience of viewing, photographing and drawing the seaweed and rocks of mid-coastal Maine and combining them with the colors and surfaces of other organic objects.
-I believe that all of existence is related and common elements are shared on a bimolecular as well as a surface level, and I try to bring that concept into my art practice.
+I believe that all of existence is related and common elements are shared on a biomolecular as well as a surface level, and I try to bring that concept into my art practice.

-Sea Shape 01 Enamel and Aluminum Mesh 5” x 19.5” x 4”
+Saffron Twist Enamel and Aluminum Mesh 5” x 19.5” x 4”

-Sea Shape 02 Acrylic and Aluminum Mesh 4” x 19” x 6”
+Sherbet Kelp Acrylic and Aluminum Mesh 4” x 19” x 6”

-Sea Shape 03 Enamel and Aluminum Mesh 5” x 19” x 5”
+Gliterati Enamel and Aluminum Mesh 5” x 19” x 5”

-Sea Shape 04 Enamel and Aluminum Mesh 8.5” x 17.5” x 2”
+Cosmic Kelp Enamel and Aluminum Mesh 8.5” x 17.5” x 2”